Andrea/Portdocs/README.md

 Maybe knowing how things depend on each other would help
 ![dependecygraph](http://i.imgur.com/SPZYwfx.jpg?1)

+### 2nd June -  Input implementation

+So after a refactor I noticed there were several not implemented methods, noticed a pronounced lag on the inputs, investigating...
+At the same time trying to figure

+a)  Does Xamarin android support [Fast Memeber]
+b) Will Binary serialization just work ( it seems like it should)
+c) how to make the controller/gamepad work via USB

 # Summary

 We are porting Duality runtime to Android, all the code is available on this [user][1] on the respective android-port branch of each repository.
 If you are interested in this and want to help or have questions, let us know.